-The wrong mattress can be a pain in the neck, reduce pain and soreness with one of our 6 best mattresses for neck pain.
+The wrong mattress can be a pain in the neck.
+Help alleviate it with one of our best mattresses for neck pain.

 Expert Insights from Dr. Navin Ramchandani, MD, a Medical Diagnostician and Owner of R&R Medical Centre in Barbados.
 He is also an Advanced Paediatric Life Support (APLS) International instructor with the Advanced Life Support Group (ALSG), and a Paediatric BASIC (Basic Assessment and Support in Intensive Care) international instructor.

 “If you’ve noticed you’re experiencing neck pain, you may be sleeping on an old mattress that no longer offers the proper support,” says Dr. Navin Ramchandani.

 Mattresses aren’t built to last forever, and your body may signal that it’s time for a new one by registering pain in your neck, shoulders, or back.
 If you find yourself running to the chiropractor to eliminate pain, consider a new mattress.

 The right mattress can reduce or entirely eliminate neck pain caused by strained muscles or misalignment.
 The key is to find a bed that offers the right kind of support.
 “Finding a supportive, yet soft mattress like the Zenhaven, built for reducing neck pain and soreness, can help improve and alleviate strained muscles,” says Dr. Ramchandani.

 Our top 6 best mattresses for neck pain have been selected because they meet criteria for the kind of support and comfort that promises both reduced pain and better sleep.